 Legacy Village is completely rented for the 2009-2010 school year and only four houses remain for the 2010-2011 school year.
 Six houses remain for the 2011-2012 school year.
 Hurry, before it is too late!
 For more information, contact RWD Campus Developments, LLC at (630) 655-3223, (630) 886-7715 or rwd.campusdevelop@sbcglobal.net or visit our website at rwdcampusdevelopments.com.
-By MADELINE BUCKLEY Students should always cough into their sleeves and if they sneeze into a tissue, throw it into a correct receptacle immediately, she said.
-"Germs can stay alive on a surface that's not cleansed with disinfect for two hours so if you cough and then use a computer in the lab, Princeton review recongnizes SMC By NIKKI TAYLOR News Writer Saint Mary's College was named one of the best colleges or universities in the Midwest by the Princeton Review in their latest region-by-region summation of institutions.
+Princeton review recongnizes SMC By NIKKI TAYLOR News Writer Saint Mary's College was named one of the best colleges or universities in the Midwest by the Princeton Review in their latest region-by-region summation of institutions.
 The Princeton Review recognized 158 colleges as being the "Best in the Midwest," marking the seventh year the education services company has profiled colleges and universities on a regional basis.
-Saint Mary's has been recognized among the Midwest schools every year in the regional profiles.
-The Princeton Review does not rank the colleges or universities but rather provides a listing of schools that have been distinguished based on their independent research.
+Saint Mary's has been recognized among the Midwest schools every year in the regional profiles The Princeton Review does not rank the colleges or universities but rather provides a listing of schools that have been distinguished based on their independent research.
 The research behind the recognition includes campus visits, institutional data and recommendations of independent and high school advisors from hundreds of schools in each region, Princeton Review's vice president of publishing Robert Franek said.
-The Princeton Review also surveys students, and their responses play a major role in the selection of the top regional schools.
-'We also take into account what each school's customers their students - report to us about their campus experiences at them on our 80-question student survey," Franek said.
-Saint Mary's College President Carol Ann Mooney is delighted to have been recognized by the company for the seventh year in a row.
-"We are very pleased to once again be listed in the Princeton Review," Mooney said.
+The Princeton Review also surveys students, and their responses play a major role in the selection of the top regional schools "We also take into account what each school's customers their students - report to us about their campus experiences at them on our 80-question student survey," Franck said.
+Saint Mary's College President Carol Ann Mooney is delighted to have been recognized by the company for the seventh year in "We are very pleased to once again be listed in the Princeton Review," Mooney said.
 "Our commitment to an excellent intellectual and academic experience for our students is unwavering.
 Our graduates are our best recruiters.
-Their accomplishments speak volumes about the quality of the educational experience they received here.'
-Saint Mary's students are proud of their school's recognition although they said there were other perks that drew them to the school.
+Their accomplishments speak volumes about the quality of the educational experience they received Saint Mary's students are proud of their school's recognition although they said there were other perks that drew them to the school.
 "It's exciting, but I don't think a ranking would have changed my mind.
 I liked the tradition and the liberal arts education of Saint Mary's," junior Mary Beth Gizinski said.
-Junior Ellen O'Brien agreed, saying that Saint Mary's nationally recognition was like "icing on the cake.
-Contact Nikki Taylor at ntaylo01@saintmarys.edu When shopping for basic back-to-school items, did you remember to grab a disposable thermometer?
+Junior Ellen O'Brien agreed, saying that Saint Mary's nationally recognition was like "icing on the cake.'
+Contact Nikki Taylor at ntaylo01@saintmarys.edu ND encourages H1N1 flu prevention Health services suggest items to help protect students against illness By MADELINE BUCKLEY When shopping for basic back-to-school items, did you remember to grab a disposable thermometer?
 Although not generally part of the average student's shopping list, Notre Dame Health Services is encouraging all students to be equipped with one to recognize flu symptoms, according to Director Ann Kleva.
-News Editor Part of an education initiative to help students prevent seasonal flu and the H1N1 virus (commonly referred to as swine flu) and recognize symptoms, Kleva said Health Services is also encouraging students to bring an alcohol-based sanitizer, Kleenex, throat lozenges and a disposable paper mask.
-"Our biggest emphasis is going to be encouraging students to take personal responsibility for good hygiene and healthy habits," she said.
+Part of an education initiative to help students prevent seasonal flu and the H1N1 virus (commonly referred to as swine flu) and recognize symptoms, Kleva said Health Services is also encouraging students to bring an alcohol-based sanitizer, Kleenex, throat lozenges and a disposable paper mask "Our biggest emphasis is going to be encouraging students to take personal responsibility for good hygiene and healthy habits," she said.
 Because of widespread swine flu contractions worldwide.
-Health Services resurrected an old germ-fighting campaign with the tag line: "Be a 'Notre Dame Germ Fighter'... remain 'Fluless. not Člueless!'"
+Health Services resurrected an old germ-fighting campaign with the tag line: "Be a 'Notre Dame Germ Fighter'... remain 'Fluless, not Člueless!"
 In April and May, two Notre Dame students contracted swine flu and fully recovered.
-Kleva said Health Services ND encourages H1N1 flu prevention Health services suggest items to help protect students against illness plans to hang posters on campus instructing students on healthy practices, such as the best way to sneeze to minimize germ spread.
-"We know it's going to be difficult with kids having beginning of the school year parties and the first football games," she said.
-"We know there's going to be exposure on campus and we are trying to limit that exposure.'
-But Kleva said the University is prepared for any flu outbreak.